wueric/variable-rate-sta/README.md

-## Alternative STA calculation methods
+## STA calculation methods for GPU

 ### Method 1: Temporal resampling of the white noise stimulus movie